 Children react to crash trauma differently.
 As parents we have an obligation to get them proper medical care.
 Even if the collision was your fault—or the fault of your spouse—your child may have a claim.
 Settlements for children require court approval, but this is a fairly simple procedure.

 If you are in pain from a crash, it’s usually best to get it checked out by a medical professional as soon as possible.
 Insurance companies have only one mechanism by which to measure pain: medical records.
 Without treatment records, the insurance company will conclude there is no pain or disability.
-When I started helping families in car crash cases twenty-five years ago, insurance companies balked at paying for chiropractors, massage therapists, and acupuncturists.
+When I started helping families in car crash cases thirty-five years ago, insurance companies balked at paying for chiropractors, massage therapists, and acupuncturists.
 As the success of these modalities have been proven over time, patients have been empowered to choose their own path to rehabilitation.
 To an insurance company, the absence of medical treatment means an absence of pain.
 I can help brainstorm ways for you to access necessary medical care.

 Most cases settle.
 The best way for me to maximize the settlement is to prepare the case as if it will go to trial.
 The insurance company’s offer is dependent upon assembling all of the necessary information to show that the insured driver negligently caused the crash—and that the injuries are real.
 Preparing claims this way results in more and better settlements, not more trials.